fgcz/rawDiag/README.md

 ## 1. System Requirements
 for Windows/Linux/MacOSX platforms

+### R
 - R (>3.4.0)
 - install https://CRAN.R-project.org/package=devtools

+### The New Raw File Reader

-- The New RawFileReader - Due to license reason, we currently can not distribute Thermo Fisher Scientific software with the *rawDiag* package (we hope that this will change soon).
+Due to license reason, we currently can not distribute Thermo Fisher Scientific software with the *rawDiag* package (we hope that this will change soon).
 The *New RawFileReader from Thermo Fisher Scientific* (see http://planetorbitrap.com/rawfilereader) has to be downloaded and installed to use the R function `read.raw`.

-for Linux (Debian) system run the following code snippet:
+on Linux (Debian) system run the following code snippet once you have downloaded the libraries:
 ```{sh}
 apt-get update \
   && apt-get install mono-complete vim less unzip r-base -y \